skip to content

 Teaching:

-3. Cambridge University, Department of Pathology Part 1B (second year) Biology of Disease course x 3 lectures on cancer biology to ~450 students
+4. Cambridge University, Department of Pathology Part 1B (second year) Biology of Disease course, cancer biology to ~450 students

 Research supervision: